syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

 ## Create a sample application with SfPopupLayout

-The SfPopupLayout control can be configured entirely in C# code or via story board.
+The SfPopupLayout control can be configured entirely in C# code or using story board.
 To create a sample application for this control, follow the topics:

 * [Adding SfPopupLayout in Xamarin.iOS](#adding-sfpopuplayout-in-xamarin.iOS)
 * [Customize positioning](# Customize-positioning)